 Pros of debt settlement

-You need to pay less than you originally owe to the creditors
+You need to pay less than you originally owed to the creditors

 If there is a successful negotiation between the debt settlement company and the creditor, then you are required to pay much less than what is initially owed on the account.
-Debt settlement process excels in lowering the total amount you originally owe as compared to a debt consolidation program or debt management plan.
+The debt settlement process excels in lowering the total amount you originally owed as compared to a debt consolidation program or debt management plan.